chingu-voyages/soloproject-evaluation/README.md

 3. Provide feedback that is consistent & fair, regardless of who performs the Solo Project evaluation.

+Keep in mind that we don't do strict, university-style evaluations.
+We don't expect Solo Projects to be perfect apps.
+We actually want members to pass if their project has a readme and works properly, even though it may contain minor flaws.

 ## Evaluation Conditions & Feedback

 * [Project Evaluation Results](#project-evaluation-results)